nrobertson573/DDR_Pattern_Search/README.md

     slowdowns)
 -   Difficulty, (Beginner, Basic, Difficult, Expert and Challenge)
 -   Mix, From 1st mix to A20 PLUS
+-   Event and Unlockable songs
+-   Gold Cabinet Exclusives (Currently A3 is Gold Cabinet exclusive in the continental US)

 BPM filters are primarily the ranges listed in game and charts may have sections that do not match the listed BPM (e.g. Go For The Top).